victorheringer/minty/README.md

 ## Overview

 Minty is a simple yet powerful tool that generates static files from Handlebars templates and JSON data.
 It can process any file type - HTML, CSS, JSON, Markdown, configuration files, and more.
+It's designedThe AI context file should be committed to version control to maintain consistency across development environments.

-It's designed to be used as a Git submodule, making it easy to integrate into any project.
+## Usaged as a Git submodule, making it easy to integrate into any project.

 **Key Features:**